ArisBee/aristidebouix.cloud/content/en/post/a-cube-a-coin.md

 	</tr>
 </table>

-Ultimately the one trillion dollar coins would be one-third bigger than an Airbus A380 which has a total hold volume of [1134\\(m^3\\)](https://www.aerospace-technology.com/projects/airbus_a380/).
+Ultimately the one trillion dollar coin would be one-third bigger than an Airbus A380 which has a total hold volume of [1134\\(m^3\\)](https://www.aerospace-technology.com/projects/airbus_a380/).
 Thus not as big as Manhattan's giant towers, but already quite significant in size.

 ![Airbus A380](/post/a-cube/airbus.png)